krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 We will have much more say about using the tools of the presence calculus to create such feedback loops and steer systems in future posts.

-## Taking Stock
+## Taking stock

 The last few chapters have introduced many concepts that build on the primitive idea of presence and systems of presence.
-Before moving forward, let’s step back and consider these ideas as a whole to build some intuition for what the presence calculus *is* and what it tells us.
+Let’s pause and take stock of these ideas to build some intuition for what the presence calculus *is* and what it tells us.

+### Why should I care?

 First and foremost, the presence calculus is not a modeling framework, a measurement system, or a methodology.
 It is a mathematical and analytical *substrate*—a foundation on which such frameworks or methodologies can be constructed.

-It is not a replacement for existing measurement tools or systems.
-Rather, it is a tool that can operate *alongside* existing techniques such as statistics and probability.
-Its particular strength lies in analyzing a class of problems that are not easily addressed using those conventional techniques.
+It is not a replacement for existing mathematical tools.
+Rather, it is a tool that can operate *alongside* techniques such as statistical and probabilistic analyses.
+Its particular strength lies in analyzing a class of problems that are not easily addressed using those techniques.

 The presence calculus is well suited to reasoning about system properties that satisfy the following mathematical criteria, stated here in plain English:

-- The measured value is a non-negative real number that varies over time—i.e., we are measuring the *presence* of a property in the system.
+- The measured value is a _non-negative_ real number that varies continuously over time—i.e., we are measuring the *presence* of a property in the system.
 - The "signal" in the property is tied to the _accumulation_ of its value— both the magnitude and the duration for which it is held are meaningful.
-- The value at any given time can be expressed as the sum of non-negative values from a countable set of time-varying functions (signals) over a fixed domain.
+- The value at any given time can be expressed as the _sum_ of _non-negative_ values from a countable set of time-varying functions (signals) over a fixed domain.
 - Each contributing function is measurable over finite intervals, meaning its Lebesgue integral exists and is finite over any bounded interval.